 This idea was shared with me by my awesome co-teacher Yuka Kominato (@yyteach) who in turn found it shared on Twitter by @Miss_Wheatley.
 Thank you to both … and another affirmation as to why Twitter is a great resource for educators to grow their PLC and gather fresh ideas.
 In our classroom it works something like this …

 - Display the task cards in the classroom.
 We used a pocket chart but the cards were too big and kept flopping over.
-Reflecting on what would work better … perhaps just a tray that the cards are kept in, or a hole punch/string loop to hang on the wall.
+Reflecting on what would work better … perhaps just a tray that the cards are kept in, or a hole punch/string loop to hang on the wall which is what we are currently using.

 - Model how to use the cards.
 We did this as part of an explicit revising/editing lesson.
 The goal is for students to walk up to the revising/editing station, pick a card, go back to their desk, then check their writing against the task card (say for proper capitalization perhaps) – all this in an effort to avoid students coming up to the teacher saying “I’m done” only for the teacher to then urge them back by saying something along the lines of “Check x, y, z.”